Table of Contents

 • Set a minimum detectable effect before launch; if the math says you need 6 weeks, don’t call it a win in 10 days.

-• Keep track of your operational costs, like how long it takes to launch tests, how many experiments you run each month, and the time spent fixing rule conflicts.
+• Track operational costs: time to launch tests, number of experiments per month, time spent fixing rule conflicts.

-• Link bonuses and renewals to net profit, not just to higher on-site conversion rates that come from discounts.
+• Tie bonuses and renewals to net profit impact, not just increases in on‑site conversion that come from discounting.

 Key takeaway: If a platform cannot support strict A/B or holdout testing with revenue‑level reporting, it will be very hard to defend in your QBR when targets get tight.